Overview

 *Modules subject to approval

-You will experience a variety of learning and teaching techniques, which will vary from module to module.
-These may include lectures, seminars, group work, practical-based workshops, role-plays, and research projects, as well as a substantial amount of self-directed study.
-For every hour of directed study, you are expected to put in around 5 to 6 hours of independent study.
-In total, you are expected to dedicate about 35 to 40 hours per week (including on campus sessions) to your studies.
+A main priority is for students to feel engaged in teaching, therefore you will experience a variety of learning and teaching techniques, which will vary from module to module.
+These may include lectures, seminars, online sessions, group work, practical-based workshops, role-plays, and research projects, as well as guided and independent study.

 The majority of teaching will take place in Canterbury.
 However, teaching may occasionally take place at the Salomons Institute in Tunbridge Wells.